Patrick Dunn (general)

-Lieutenant-General Patrick Oswald Dunn (29 May 1911–16 September 1977) was an Indian Army general.
-He commanded the I Coprs during the Indo-Pak War of 1965 for which he was awarded the third-highest award of India - the Padma Bhushan.
+Lieutenant-General Patrick Oswald Dunn (29 May 1911 – 16 September 1977) was an Indian Army general.
+He commanded the I Corps during the Indo-Pak War of 1965 for which he was awarded the third-highest award of India - the Padma Bhushan.

+Personal life

+An Anglo-Indian, Dunn took a law degree from Cambridge University.
+He was married to Bonny, who died in the early 1970s.

 Career

+Pre-Independence

-Dunn took a law degree from Cambridge University.
-He was commissioned in the British Indian Army on 15 July 1938.
+He was commissioned in the British Indian Army on 15 July 1938 from the Indian Military Academy, Dehradun.
 As was customary, on 10 August 1938 he was attached to a battalion of a regular British Army regiment, the 2nd Worcestershire Regiment, for a period of one year prior to his official appointment to the Indian Army.

+He served in 7/10 Baluch during the Burma Campaign.
+He was mentioned in dispatches during his time in Burma.

-Joining the 10th Baluch Regiment, Dunn attended Staff College, Camberley in 1945, and commanded a Gorkha battalion from November 1946.
+Dunn attended Staff College, Camberley in 1945, and commanded a Gorkha battalion from November 1946.

+Post Independence

 As 10 Baluch was allocated to the Pakistan Army following Indian independence and Partition, he transferred to the 3rd Gorkha Rifles, and became officiating commander of an infantry brigade in January 1949.

 On 20 August 1955, Dunn, now an acting colonel, was given command of an infantry brigade.
 He was appointed Commandant of the Infantry School on 16 September 1959.

 General officer

-In September 1961, he was promoted to the acting rank of major general and appointed Chief of Staff, Southern Command.
+In September 1961, he was promoted to the acting rank of major general and appointed Chief of Staff, Southern Command, with Lt Gen Jayanto Nath Chaudhari, OBE, as GOC of the Command.
+In this capacity, he was involved in the Indian Army's annexation of Goa, in December that year.

+Over the 1960s, he served as the Colonel of the Regiment for the 3rd Gorkha Rifles.
+He succeeded Maj Gen Yadunath Singh, and was himself succeeded by Lt Gen Sagat Singh.

 On 17 December 1962, he was given command of an infantry division.
 In January 1964, he was appointed Deputy Chief of General Staff (DCGS), serving for one year until the post was abolished on 15 January 1965.
 He was then appointed Director of Staff Duties (DSD) from that date until April 1965, when he commanded troops in the Rann of Kutch following Pakistan's Operation Desert Hawk.

 At the end of May, Dunn was appointed GOC of the newly raised I Corps, which he commanded during the conflict between India and Pakistan that August.
 He was awarded the Padma Bhushan for his service, and voluntarily retired from the Army on 19 May 1967, after nearly 29 years of service.